oldme/harvests/README.markdown

 ### letAt() - load in an array in a context at a specified position, use node.js convention

     harvest.letAt(arrayName|objectName, index,  functionApi, ... )

+### load() a variable in context;

+    harvest.load(variableName, functionApi, ... )

+> load functions expect that callbacks take as last 2 parameters functions to report success and error (as in penguin example above).

+### loadAt()

+    load in an array in a context at a specified position

+        harvest.loadAt(arrayName|objectName, index,  functionApi, ... )

 ### do()